 The Federal Communications Commission gives operating subsidies to telephone companies that provide broadband service in rural and/or remote areas, as a part of its universal service mandate.
 In the current round - Phase 2 - of the Connect America Fund (CAF-2) program, the FCC offered large telephone companies a right of first refusal to accept these funds or not, on a state by state basis.
-Frontier accepted CAF-2 subsidies in California for its existing systems as well as those acquired from Verizon, including approximately \$3 million for locations in Santa Clara County.
-AT&T accepted CAF-2 subsidies as well, including approximately \$260,000 for Santa Clara County locations.
+AT&T and Frontier Communications accepted CAF-2 subsidies for a total of 978 locations in Yolo County, however none of those locations are in West Sacramento.